 U.S. COAST GUARD

-For several years, I’ve made the Christmas cards for a couple different USCG Air Bases.
+For several years, I’ve made Christmas cards for three different USCG Air Bases.

 Two of the guys weren’t there the day they went to the lumber yard, so they were shot indoors later in the week.
 You can see the two guys without hardhats and how they stand out rather odd.